|

 Stabilization-type knee bracing is prescribed for unstable ligamentous

+disorders.
 Leg pain: Compartment syndrome disorders are

 addressed with electrotherapy and cryotherapy management.
 Dorsal night